: Aeonium arboreum var. atropurpureum (W.A. Nicholson) A.Berger

 This beautiful species has large heads of deep purple foliage truly stand out against other greenery.

-Origin and Habitat: Garden origin (Nursery produced cultivar) For a long time this cultivar has been considered a sport of the Aeonium arboretum.
+: Garden origin (Nursery produced cultivar) For a long time this cultivar has been considered a sport of the Aeonium arboretum.
 It now seems that it comes from the Canary islands, thus it then cannot be a cultivar of A. arboreum, since A. arboreum doesn't come from there.
 The latest theory is that it is a cultivar from A. manriqueorum.

 ENGLISH: Black Tree Aeonium, Black Beauty, Black rose, PurpleRose Tree, Purple rose